awesto/django-shop/docs/tutorial/intro.rst

 =========================

 In **djangoSHOP**, every page except the product's detail pages, can be rendered by the CMS.
-Therefore, unless you need a different landing page, you can start immediately with the *List View* of your products.
+Therefore, unless you need a special landing page, start immediately with the *List View* of your products.
 In the Django Admin, chose the section

 **django CMS > Pages**

 and add a Page.
 As its **Title** chose “Smart Cards”.
 Then change into the **Advanced Settings** at the bottom of the page.
-In this editor window, localte the field **Application** and select “Products List”.
+In this editor window, locate the field **Application** and select “Products List”.
 Then save the page and click on **View on site**.

 Now change into **Structure** mode and locate the placeholder named **Main content container**.